mindpowered/sql-persistence-php/README.md

 # Installation

-You can get persistence using Composer.
+You can get sql_persistence using Composer.
 Composer manages dependencies for packages from Packagist and you can get it here: <https://getcomposer.org/> .

-Create a composer.json file in the top-most directory of your project and add `mindpowered/persistence` to the requirements:
+Create a composer.json file in the top-most directory of your project and add `mindpowered/sql_persistence` to the requirements:
 ```
 {
         "require": {
-                "mindpowered/persistence" : "*"
+                "mindpowered/sql_persistence" : "*"
         }
 }
 ```